Sunrise over the Sevier Valley from the top of Dairy Canyon

 Marathon and Ultra Marathon runners will travel across the top of this mountain range, initially heading West before turning North.
 The first part of this section will be on dirt mountain roads that are truck (and sturdy car) accessible, and the last part will be on a trail above the main mountain road.
 You start on road/trail #105, quickly take the side #706 road, then connect to road/trail #111.
 An aid station will be at the junction of road #954 and where road/trail #111 turns North and is classified as Paiute ATV Trail #01.
 This aid station will be at 15 miles into the marathon course.
 Continue on the dirt road 1.6 miles, then take a side trail an additional 2 miles where you will connect with the dirt CC Road #96.

 Now for some smooth(er) fast downhill with spectacular views!
 Cruise down the dirt road to the bottom of Little Valley, then back up to the Little Valley Ridge Aid Station.
 Here all race distances recombine for the last few miles down to the finish line.

 From the Little Valley Ridge Aid Station, all runners take the Scorpion Ridge trail, following along the upper rim of Cottonwood Canyon.
 You will probably want to stop to snap a photo or two of the canyon below.
 The Scorpion Ridge trail connects with Trail #102 for a rocky, steep descent of about 1/3 a mile.
 The final aid station will be at the junction of trail #102 and #103.

 Section 9: Trail #103 back to CC Road #96 to Finish (2.8 miles)

-Ultramarathon runners will complete a 23 mile loop around Table Mountain before beginning the marathon course.
+Ultramarathon runners will complete a 24 mile loop around along a canal and up Table Mountain before beginning the marathon course.
 Below is a description of this loop around Table Mountain.